MohamedMetwalli5/destination-wizard/README.md

 # destination-wizard 🧙‍♂️

 ## About
-`destination-wizard` is a simple npm package that recommends destinations based on the desired country and city.
-It also provides local cuisine recommendations, including halal drink and food options.
+`destination-wizard` is a simple npm package that recommends destinations based on the desired country.
+It also provides local cuisine recommendations, including halal drinks and food options.

 ## How to Install
 Run this command in your terminal to install the package: